IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ---

 ### Wrapping it up
-# Template tag components today
+# Current state of template tag components

 - Officially the next-gen component format for Ember.js
 - Already usable today
 - Allows access to local scope in templates
-- Streamlined testing experience
+- Offers a streamlined testing experience

 ---